Francis Kéré becomes the Serpentine Pavilion's first African architect

 It's still in its planning stages but Kéré sees the new building as a way of unifying a once divided nation.

-"I want citizens to take ownership of the building," says Kéré, His vision is of a sloped garden roof that will provide the public with learning on agriculture, which is around 90% of the country's employment.
+"I want citizens to take ownership of the building," says Kéré.
+His vision is of a sloped garden roof that will provide the public with learning on agriculture, which is around 90% of the country's employment.

 "In Africa what we usually have is a place where people put high walls in a plot of land with lots of security ... if you want democracy you have to start at the beginning with an open accessible structure."